DannyGuo06/Career_Sim/README.md

 ## Project Description

-This is an **AI-driven life simulation game**.
-Players choose their initial career (Investment Banking, Software Engineer, or Startup founder), ambition, risk tolerance, and location.
-The game then simulates a 10-year career path, year by year.
-Each year, the player can make decisions (e.g. pursue a promotion, stay, or switch companies), and the system updates stats like income, stress, and happiness.
-The simulation uses OpenAI's GPT model to generate narrative events, adding creativity and variability.
+This is a very simple AI-driven simulation game inspired by career paths I’ve personally explored, (investment banking, software engineering, and startups).
+Players make decisions year by year over a 10-year period, with outcomes affecting things like income, stress, and happiness.
+The game uses OpenAI’s GPT model to generate events, making each run feel different.

-## Getting Started
+## Getting Started (what I have learned)

 ### Prerequisites